tehrengruber/Defrustrator/README.md

 (lldb) cling include_directories /usr/include/eigen3
 ```

-__load_config \<file\>__ Load configuration file
+__load_config__ Load configuration file

-Include directories, compiler flags, headers to be included can be stored to a json file loading when the first cling
+Include directories, compiler flags, headers to be included can be stored to a json file loaded when the first cling
 command is run.

 ```